Single-Update Mode

 Note: Only the concurrent manipulated values are at risk.

 For example, changing one of these settings of an attribute while at the same time importing data for this attribute could lead to inconsistent data being imported for the attribute.
-The importer might have cached the original property of the attribute and not noticed the change until after a few seconds.
+The importer might have cached the original property of the attribute and not recorded the change until after a few seconds.
 In these few seconds, values written for this attribute will have an incorrect state, and these values will not be remedied by the batch operation since it has already moved past this point in the database table.

 Guidance for Preventing SUM Activation